cheatham1/GetStartedBook/the_display_histograms.md

 This is the [vectorial sum](https://en.wikipedia.org/wiki/Euclidean_vector#Addition_and_subtraction) of the transverse momenta of the observed charged leptons.

-For $$Z$$ boson events, total lepton transverse momentum peaks at zero since the momenta of both leptons cancel each other.
+For $$Z$$ boson events, total lepton transverse momentum peaks at zero since the transverse momenta of both leptons cancel each other.

 For the other processes this cancellation is not as pronounced.
 Their distributions peak at between 30 and 80 GeV.